youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 description: "Use Pulse Width Modulation (PWM) on a Raspberry Pi to drive an RGB LED in Go and C"
 date: 2021-09-14T13:13:42-06:00
 draft: false
-image: "images/sunfounderLED.jpeg"
+image: "images/pwmfordummies/sunfounderLED.jpeg"
 tags: ["raspberry-pi", "Go", "C", "GPIO"]
 categories: ["raspberry-pi", "Go", "GPIO"]
 GHissueID: 1
 toc: true
 ---

 This is the second article in a series that explores GPIO programming on a Raspberry Pi 3B+.
-It is a supplement to the [Sunfounder RGB LED project](../sunfoundergpionotesled/).
+It is a supplement to the [Sunfounder RGB LED project](../sunfoundergpionotesled/)[^2].
 You can find the full series [here](../../categories/gpio).
 It explores the use of Pulse Width Modulation (PWM) to drive an RGB LED as well as how to control an individual's LED brightness.
 The code samples will be in Go and C.

 <!--more-->

 ## Overview

 This is the second article in the series of Raspberry Pi GPIO programming.
-The first is [Sunfounder Raspberry Pi Kit Notes for Go and C - Blinking LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.1_blinking_led_c.html).
+The first is [Raspberry Pi GPIO in Go and C - Blinking LED](https://youngkin.github.io/post/sunfoundergpionotesled/).

 ## Prerequisites